bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sure.
 So the original stealth address proposal by Peter Todd, that one basically is quite similar, but the thing that was different is that because the scanning requirement was seen as something that was too much effort.
-So instead of taking the key from the input, the idea was that when you generate a payment, you add an OP_RETURN to it.
+So instead of taking the key from the input, the idea was that when you generate a payment, you add an `OP_RETURN´ to it.
-And in the OP_RETURN, you add a key.
+And in the `OP_RETURN´, you add a key.
 And then that is the key that is being used.
 And the downside of this-